futuredapp/arkitekt-kmm/docs/docs/UseCases/FlowUseCase.md

 }
 ```

 Note that only the flow will be executed on non-ui thread.
-The rest of the `build` function will be executed on ui thread.
+The rest of the `build` function will be executed on UI thread.

 ## Execute FlowUseCase